 Please be aware that the Learning Center is only responsible for the safety of children in the classroom; parents or the children themselves are in charge in between classes and when children do not have class.

 We do not take roll in our classes since it is the parent’s or child’s responsibility to make sure that they get there.
-Be sure you have filled out the emergency consent form that’s part of the registration packet.
+Be sure you have filled out the emergency/consent form that’s part of the registration packet.

 CODE OF CONDUCT

-1. Respect all people and property at the Learning Center.
+- My children and I will respect all people and property at the Learning Center.

-–Immediately report any spills, mars, or other damage done to the building.
+–We will immediately report any spills, mars, or other damage done to the building.

 –No tank tops, tube tops, halter tops, spandex, muscle shirts, bare backs, immodest necklines, etc.